Subhrasameerdash/gdg-codes/README.md

 ### 🚀 **Project Overview**

-Edu Feedback AI is an AI-powered automated grading and feedback system designed for **BTech 1st-year students' assignments**.
+Edu Feedback AI is an AI-powered automated grading and feedback system designed for **Class 11 & 12 students' assignments**.
 The system streamlines the evaluation process by leveraging **Google Cloud services**, **BERT-based models**, and **custom NLP pipelines** for accurate and consistent feedback.

 ---